Fabrizio Romano confirms ‘3-4 clubs’ are ‘interested in Naby Keita’ ahead of Liverpool contract decision

 READ MORE: Southgate states 32-year-old’s ‘all-round game is ahead’ of Alexander-Arnold after ‘long conversations’ with Trent

-On top of that, the player seems to be stalling on a potential deal too and that is what is causing further updates on the other teams that are reportedly circling to offer him a deal.
+On top of that, the player seems to be stalling on a potential deal too, which seems to be inspiring further speculation around his future.

 This will always happen when you allow a player to enter the final year of a contract and so these headlines are to be expected for many more months.